Table of Contents:

-My sourdough adventure began in early June!
+My sourdough adventure began in early June 2024!
 For years, I'd wanted to learn how to bake sourdough bread myself, for various reasons.
-But since I'm not a fan of long introductions myself, let's dive right in !
+The first step in making sourdough bread is making a sourdough starter, which serves as the foundation for the baking process.
+Making a sourdough starter only requires flour and water.
+But since I'm not a fan of lengthy introductions myself, let's dive right into the action !

 What is Sourdough?